Comedo: Management

 Complementary medicine options for acne in general have not been shown to be effective in trials.
 These include aloe vera, pyridoxine (vitamin B6), fruit-derived acids, kampo (Japanese herbal medicine), ayurvedic herbal treatments, and acupuncture.

 Some acne treatments target infection specifically, but some treatments are aimed at the formation of comedones, as well.
 Others remove the dead layers of the skin and may help clear blocked pores.

 Dermatologists can often extract open comedones with minimal skin trauma, but closed comedones are more difficult.
 Laser treatment for acne might reduce comedones, but dermabrasion and laser therapy have also been known to cause scarring.

 Macrocomedones (1 mm or larger) can be removed by a dermatologist using surgical instruments or cauterized with a device that uses light.
 The acne drug isotretinoin can cause severe flare-ups of macrocomedones, so dermatologists recommend removal before starting the drug and during treatment.

 Some research suggests that the common acne medications retinoids and azelaic acid are beneficial and do not cause increased pigmentation of the skin.
-If using a retinoid, sunscreen is recommended.
+Retinoids should only be applied at night, since a) light degrades them, and b) the skin repair cycle peaks at night.
+Sunscreen should also be used during the day, as the skin becomes more sensitive to UV.